bhavana06-bot/Stackline-Full-Stack-Assessment/README.md

 # Stackline Assessment Challenge
-Thank you for taking our web developer assessment.
-To complete the assessment, you will take what is provided and create a simple product web page that uses React to produce the view and Redux to manage the state.
-It should take approximately 2 hours to complete a typical solution, but you may take up to 24 hours.
-You may use any public npm packages.

- Resources to get started (attached via email):
 A JSON file to be used as the data source to populate the web page A wire mockup of what your final web page should look like.
 You only need to implement the page with the graph and/or table.
 SVG of the Stackline logo